quayside-app/quayside_mvp/readme.md

 ### Quayside

+This Repo has been ARCHIVED and is out of date if you are here.
+Please go to the new repo: [https://github.com/quayside-app/quayside](https://github.com/quayside-app/quayside)

 Welcome to our Quayside MVP.
 The tech stack for this is the MERN framework (Mongo DB, Express.js, React Next.js, and Node.js).
 This will be hosted on Google Cloud Services.

 ## Setup